nih-cfde/training-and-engagement/docs/Kids-First/Download_Data/index.md

 Download KF data to local machine
 ===================================

+!!!
+FAQ
+    Does it cost money to download Kids First Data?

+    No, it does not cost users any money to download Kids First data from the portal or from Cavatica.
+Download costs are covered by the DRC.
+However, KF asks that you do not download your dataset more than twice to keep KF's egress costs manageable.

 There are two ways to download Kids First (KF) data onto your local machine

   **Method 1: [Data Download via Kids First Portal](Data-Download-Via-KF-Portal.md)**